Bharat1252003/Inverse-Kinematics-Simulink/README.md

 # Inverse-Kinematics-Simulink

 Mathematical Implementation of 2 DOF arm in Simulink.
-Extention to more fingers and joints in Hand Simulation Project
+Extension to more fingers and joints in Hand Simulation Project